Start training today with our free downloadable program.

 Congratulations!
 You’ve tackled the first major step toward a new, healthier you.
 Just by clicking on this article, you’ve told yourself that becoming a runner is possible, and you’re right!
-Our Running Program for Beginners will help you take baby steps toward reaching your goals.
-The beginner’s running program, below, is designed for those with absolutely no running experience.
-But, it is always a good idea to check with your doctor before starting any new exercise program.
-Once you get the go-ahead to start the program, pull that hair back, lace up those shoes, and let’s get started!
+Our Running Program for Absolute Beginners will help you take baby steps toward reaching your goals.
+This beginner’s running program is designed for those with absolutely no running experience.
+It’s important to mention that you should always check with your doctor before starting a new exercise program.
+Once you get the green light, pull that hair back, lace up those shoes, and let’s get going!

-This beginners’ program combines cardiovascular fitness activities with strength training exercises to help your body build both strength and endurance, as well as prevent injuries.
-You’ll notice that during the first few weeks of this beginner’s running program, you won’t be running at all.
+This beginners’ program combines cardiovascular fitness activities with strength training exercises.
+Combining these two things will allow your body to build both strength and endurance, as well as help to prevent injury.
+You’ll notice that during the first few weeks of this beginner’s running program, you actually won’t be running at all.
 By starting out with a fast-paced walk, you’ll allow your body the time it needs to adapt to your new fitness routine.
 Follow the schedule below and you’ll be a runner before you know it.

-Cardio Walk (CW): During your cardio walks, you will walk at a fast pace, while keeping your arms at chest level and swinging them front to back–just as when running.
-We call this a cardio walk because of its cardiovascular and fat burning benefits.
-This walk is also designed to move you progressively into running.
-Find the right walking and running shoes here.
+Cardio Walk (CW): Your cardio walks will be fast-paced.
+You will keep your arms at chest level while swinging them front to back–just as when running.
+We call this a cardio walk because of its cardiovascular and fat-burning benefits.
+This walk is also designed to progressively move you into running.

-Strength Training (ST): On strength-training days, you’ll follow a method of improving muscular strength by gradually increasing the ability to resist force through the use of free weights, machines, or your own body weight.
-Strength training sessions are designed to impose increasingly greater resistance, which in turn stimulates development of muscle strength to meet the added demand.
-You can find, both home and gym, strength training routines on SkinnyMs.com..
+Strength Training (ST): On strength-training days, you’ll follow a method of improving muscular strength by gradually increasing the ability to resist force.
+You’ll do this through the use of free weights, machines, or even your own body weight.
+Strength training sessions are designed to impose increasingly greater resistance, which in turn stimulates the development of muscle strength to meet the added demand.

 Mile (M): As you increase your fitness levels, the distance of your cardio workouts will increase.
-Wherever you notice a number, followed by an ‘M’, in the schedule, you should cover as many miles in your workout as the number dictates.
-The GymBoss Interval Timer is the perfect companion for Skinny Ms. Runner’s coach.
+Wherever you notice a number followed by an ‘M’ in the schedule, you should cover as many miles in your workout as the number dictates.

-Cross Training: Cross is a type of training that incorporates various forms of exercise or a combination of one or more.
-Some examples of Cross Training: aerobics, bicycling, brisk walking, jogging, skating, snow skiing, weight lifting, swimming and walking.
+Cross Training: Cross training incorporates various forms of exercise.
+Some examples of cross training are aerobics, bicycling, brisk walking, jogging, skating, snow skiing, weight lifting, swimming, and walking.
+The choice is yours!